-Here’s some examples of popular bloggers who report massive income streams from essentially selling links, which always falls under the category of 'sponsored posts'.
+Here are some examples of popular bloggers who report massive income streams from essentially selling links, which always fall under the category of 'sponsored posts'.

-This blogger revealed in September 2019 that she earned over 80% of revenue through sponsored posts.
+This blogger earned over 80% of her revenue through sponsored posts:

-This personal finance and money blogger revealed that she earned $4612 in October 2017, with again the biggest driver of income being sponsored posts.
+This personal finance and money blogger revealed that she earned $4,612, with her biggest driver of income being sponsored posts:

-So that makes the incentive very clear – Bloggers and content websites literally rely on the link building industry to make an income and in many cases, to fulfil their dream of working remotely as a digital nomad.
+Bloggers and content websites rely on the link-building industry to make an income and—in many cases—to fulfill their dream of working remotely as a digital nomad.

-Additionally, buying and selling backlinks is especially common in some ultra-competitive niches.
+Additionally, buying and selling backlinks are especially common in some ultra-competitive niches.
 For example, industries like finance and gambling.

 The Risks of Buying Backlinks

-There are two main reasons not to buy backlinks.
+There are two main arguments against buying backlinks.

-However, manual actions are extremely rare nowadays for link spam.
-Google is simply getting better at just ignoring any spam or low quality links.
+However, manual actions related to link spam are extremely rare nowadays.
+Google is simply getting better at just ignoring any spam or low-quality links.